GrammaticalFramework/gf-rgl/tests/czech/README.md

 `regressions.gfs` checks morphology and grammatical composition through the source API, grouped by feature.
 Its expected output is in `regressions.out`.
 `markup.gfs` separately checks clitic movement through fronting, embedding and coordination, including discontinuous marked constituents.
+It also checks that NP predetermination preserves markup scope when inserting before a modifier.
 Source computation exposes `Predef.BIND` and `Predef.SOFT_BIND` markers;
 PGF linearization handles them as token joining and punctuation.